PedroRibeiro91/Linear-Regression/README.md

-# projectStatistics

-# In this project Ill have a database to which Ill apply some statistical method to make predictions on the data variables those that
+In this project a linear regression model was applied to a data set.
-# make sense dont predictions on

-# Some machine learning methods are also shown
+The data set was downloaded from kaggle.
+A linear model was create to try and predict the selling price of cars